 Having no formal training in art, Jack has always been able to draw.
 He holds a bachelor's degree in radio and television from Kent State University, then earned master's degrees from Michigan State University and the University of Southern California on the G.I.
 Bill, all the while pursuing art as a hobby.

-Fourteen years ago, Jack found the art medium that has become the focus of his attention - printmaking.
+Fifteen years ago, Jack found the art medium that has become the focus of his attention - printmaking.
 Working with Paul Yank at the Ozaukee Art Center, Jack has developed his own distinctive style and artistic perspective, as you'll see on this website.

 Jack met his English wife, Renira, over breakfast "on holiday" in Portugal while they were both living and working in Germany.